-- At the Assembly Point, teachers/leaders should take the register and report any missing persons to a member of HMS Belfast security staff.
+- At the assembly point, teachers should take the register and report any missing persons to a member of IWM security staff.

 - Please ask a member of staff if you require any treatment during your visit.

-- Please report any accidents to the Quarter Deck for recording in the accident book.
+- Please report any accidents to the Information Desk for recording in the accident book.

-- All staff have passed through a security vetting system and carry ID cards with their photograph so they can be recognised by visitors.
+- All employees have passed through a security vetting system and carry ID cards with their photograph so they can be recognised by visitors.

-- HMS Belfast has a Protection of Children and Vulnerable Adults policy in place.
+- IWM London has a Protection of Children and Vulnerable Adults policy in place.